elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 FAIRtracks is endorsed by [ELIXIR Europe](https://elixir-europe.org/) as a [Recommended Interoperability Resource](https://elixir-europe.org/platforms/interoperability/rirs).

-{% include image.html file="fairtracks-rdmkit-tool-assembly.png" caption=" Illustration of the Data life cycle for the FAIRtracks tool assembly.
+{% include image.html file="fairtracks-rdmkit-tool-assembly.png" caption="Figure 1.
+Illustration of the Data life cycle
+for the FAIRtracks tool assembly.
 As genomic tracks/annotations represent condensed summaries of the raw data, this ecosystem covers a secondary cycle designed around the FAIRtracks metadata model.
 The grey box shows the areas of relevance for the FAIRtracks ecosystem with its integrations,